 I simply wanted to feel the effects of the plant before I wrote an article on kratom for opiate withdrawal.

-I had been nervous about trying it for some time do to it’s potential for addiction and withdrawal symptoms.
+I had been nervous about trying it for some time due to its potential for addiction and withdrawal symptoms.
 Fortunately, there is a store called Bountiful Herbs six blocks from my house that specializes in kratom.

 I spoke with a very knowledgeable employee by the name of Alanna Donovan about different strains, dosages, and whether or not she thought I would get addicted to it.